 Sugar in terms of caloric value is similar to starch, but in terms of metabolic effects, it is far different.
 It comes with a special payload.

 There are three molecules that make up sugars:

-.
+- Galactose, which is present in milk.
 It is converted immediately to glucose in the liver.

 Long-term consequences of excess fructose consumption are-

 1. Insulin resistance, which causes a rises in blood glucose eventually leading to diabetes.

 2. Liver insulin resistance forces the pancreas to release extra insulin, which in turn forces extra energy into fat cells, leading to obesity.

 3. Insulin blocks the signal in the brain that would normally convey satiety.
 Leptin is a hormone responsible for satiety.
 Insulin blocks this “leptin signaling” and causes one to eat more.

 4. Ghrelin, a peptide produced by cells in the stomach, is the “hunger signal”.
 Normally, ghrelin levels rise with increasing subjective hunger and decrease after a meal.
 However, fructose intake does not decrease ghrelin, therefore caloric intake is not suppressed.

 5. Fructose consumption in the form of a big gulp does not reduce the volume of food needed to feel satiated, leading to excessive food consumption.